Identifying the Antichrist: Seven Myths Not To Fall For

 This Islamic Antichrist theory is very popular now so you will probably hear many convincing arguments for it, more than I can address in this article.
 Here are some further links of study to help you cope with this current Antichrist fad:

-Let me give you a word of comfort.
+I can relieve that anxiety by reminding you of a few things you probably already knew but forgot.
 God does not expect you to be a Bible scholar and to figure out who the Antichrist is and who he is not.
-You don't have to worry about sorting out all the myths.
+You don't have to worry about sorting out fact from fiction yourself.
 If he is alive today (which I think he is) then his future empowered nemeses, the coming Elijah of the time right before the Day of the LORD (Mal 4:5), the two witnesses (Rev 11:3-6) and the 144,000 (Rev 7; 14) are alive, too.
 God must send them all out in different ways to preach the Gospel of the Kingdom as a witness before the end can come (Mt 24:14).
-As delivered to them by the First Angel of Revelation 14, they will bring us this Gospel and also a warning of Wormwood coming:
+As delivered to them by the three angels of Revelation 14, they will also bring us this message:

-That warning will appear approximately one year before the Antichrist arrives.
+That warning will appear sometime before the Antichrist arrives, in time for you to escape him.
 Upon hearing it you will be able to use the Bible to verify that what they say is consistent with God's word.
-You will prove that the instructions they give you in order to be safe are from God and trustworthy.
+You can prove that the instructions given along with that warning on how to escape are from God and trustworthy.
 If you have the faith to follow them (and not what your religion might tell you to do instead) you will find yourself safe from the Antichrist and everything else that the Bible says is coming in the final years of this age.